marcduiker/azure-functions-university/lessons/cosmosdb.md

 }
 ```

 > 🔎 **Observation** - A Cosmos DB Trigger relies on the change feed streams attached to the container.
 When any changes are made to a container, the change feed stream is sent to the trigger for the Azure Function invocation.
 Also, there is a new element in this function: a Leases collection.
 The concept of leases is introduced by the Changes Feed and the Cosmos DB trigger.
 The leases collection is used to keep track of what changed documents have been passed to external process(es), in this case the Azure Function.
 Without this collection there would be no way to know the checkpoint of the processed changed documents.
 When only one function exists for a Cosmos DB collection there is not a problem to use one lease collection as only one checkpoint needs to be stored.
-When there are more functions watching the changes in a container, there needs to be a way to store different checkpoints for each different function.
+When there are more functions watching the changes in a container, it needs to be a way to store different checkpoints for each different function.

 Make sure to add the `CreateLeaseCollectionIfNotExists = true` parameter.
 This one is not added in the template, you have to add it manually.